AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 **Note:** Setting an alternate display name for a Data Archive must be done *before* the initial start of a transfer.
 StreamIds are immutable.
 Once a stream is built, to change it you must delete all the original streams, configure the alternate display name, and restart the transfer.

 The maximum character length for an AF server alternate display name is 63 and the maximum character length for the Data Archive alternate display name is 86.
 The difference is due to added information.
 Both fields start with a maximum of 100 characters because Asset Id and Stream Id have a 100-character limit.
-To form as Asset Id, the agent adds an underscore and a 36-character GUID to an AF server alternate display name, allowing 63 characters (100-37) for the alternate display name.
+To form an Asset Id, the agent adds an underscore and a 36-character GUID to an AF server alternate display name, allowing 63 characters (100-37) for the alternate display name.
 To form a Stream Id, the agent prepends the Data Archive alternate display name with `PI_` and appends `_[PIPointIDNumber]` (maximum of 10 characters), allowing 86 characters (100-14) for the alternate display name.

 ## Select the default Data Archive in PI System Explorer